Mitzi Gaynor, movie-musical star of ‘South Pacific’ and ‘Anything Goes,’ dies at 93

 Gaynor, they said, often noted that her audiences were “the sunshine of my life.”

-The actor, singer and dancer took up dancing at age 13 with the L.A.
-Civic Light Opera.
+The actor, singer and dancer took up dancing at age 8, beginning with ballet and tap lessons and later performing with the L.A.
+Civic Light Opera in her early teens.
 She danced in her 20s when filming 1958’s “South Pacific,” in which she played Ensign Nellie Forbush in Rodgers and Hammerstein’s musical.
 She also won the hearts of audiences in the 1950s films “Anything Goes” with Bing Crosby and “The Joker Is Wild” with Frank Sinatra.

 Later in her career, she endeared herself to younger audiences in many TV specials.
 She also had a hefty career onstage, notably starring in her annual “Mitzi Gaynor Show” doing stand-up comedy in which she delivered her bits in dialects, one of which she attributed to her father, a cellist born in Hungary.
 She also appeared in the national tour of “Anything Goes” from 1980 to 1990.